tuomoM/eruditeEdge/README.md

 ### Planned updates

-- Restructure the blueprints to have just 3 blueprints in total
+- Restructure the blueprints to have just 3 blueprints in total, implement the before methods to cover all the needed checks within blueprint
 - Restructure the application, to have more easy to operate. ie. landing page should be the user info page and search could be elsewhere
 - Implement CSRF checking